-Formulating an answerable question
+Why is an answerable question important?

-How to create PICO questions about diagnostic tests
+How to use PICO

 PICO Variations

 In PICOT, the 'T' is for a specified time period, e.g. "over 5 years" or "24 hours after surgery".
-It can also be a type of study -- e.g. qualitative study -- or test.
+It can also be a type of study - - e.g. qualitative study -- or test.

 The 'C' is for context (or place), e.g. "the ED", "teaching hospitals", or "high-income countries".